Ringo Starr: 1973–1979: Ringo to Ringo the 4th

 In November 1976, Starr appeared as a guest at the Band's farewell concert, featured in the 1978 Martin Scorsese documentary The Last Waltz.
 Also in 1976, Starr issued Ringo's Rotogravure, the first release under his new contract with Atlantic Records for the North American market and Polydor for all other territories.
 The album was produced by Arif Mardin and featured compositions by Lennon, McCartney and Harrison.
 Starr promoted the release heavily, yet Rotogravure and its accompanying singles failed to chart in the UK.
 In America, the LP produced two minor hits, "A Dose of Rock 'n' Roll" (number 26) and a cover of "Hey!
 Baby" (number 74), and achieved moderate sales, reaching a chart position of 28.
 Its disappointing performance inspired Atlantic to revamp Starr's formula; the result was a blend of disco and 1970s pop, Ringo the 4th (1977).
 The album failed to chart in the UK and peaked at number 162 in the US.
 In 1978 Starr released Bad Boy, which reached number 129 in the US and again failed to place on the UK albums chart.

-In April 1979, Starr became seriously ill with intestinal problems relating to his childhood bout of peritonitis and was taken to the Princess Grace Hospital in Monte Carlo.
-He almost died and during an operation on 28 April, several feet of intestine had to be removed.
-Three weeks later he played with McCartney and Harrison at Eric Clapton's wedding.
+In April 1979, Starr became seriously ill with intestinal problems relating to his childhood bout of peritonitis, and was taken to the Princess Grace Hospital in Monte Carlo.
+He almost died, and during an operation on 28 April, several feet of intestine had to be removed.
+Three weeks later, he played alongside McCartney and Harrison at Eric Clapton's wedding.
 On 28 November, a fire destroyed his Hollywood home and much of his Beatles memorabilia.